IainJackson90/pp5-mildew-detection/README.md

 The goal is to meet all the business requirements as well as display it in a format that is easily readable to anyone using the dashboard but as well as have a section for users who are more interested of the indepth results of the model

+## ML Business Case

+- The outcome of this project should help farmers predict infected cherry leaves from uninfected ones with a easily usable dashboard and allow them to download the results for future uses.

+- The model achieved an accuracy of 99% or above on the test set.

+- The model will predict whether a leaf is infected or not at a very fast speed allowing the farmer to check many leaves in a short time frame with a very high accuracy.

+- The diagnostics of the outcome should be easily readable and understandable by any farmer who knows how to use the ml model

+- The training data will be downloaded from [kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves)

+- Train data - To train a model to identify whether a cherry leaf is infected or not
 ## Dataset Content (for model v11)

 1. The data was gathered from [kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves) and downloaded into zip folders that consisted of healthy leaf photos as well as powdery-mildew photos.